wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

         # service wazuh-manager restart

-Run the same probe again from linux-agent.
+Run the same probe again to the web server.
 Observe that the output of the Windows command line "route print /4" now shows a null route for the Elastic IP of linux-agent.
 It will be in the "Persistent Routes:" section of the output.

     .. code-block:: console